Śródmieście-Zachód

 Śródmieście-Zachód (/pl/; lit.
-'Downtown-West') is a municipal neighbourhood in the city of Szczecin, Poland, within the Downtown district.
-It is a mid-rise housing estate dominated by tenement houses.
-The neighbourhood has an area of 0.53 km^{2}, and in 2022, was inhabited by 12,114 people.
+'Downtown-West') is an administrative neighbourhood forming a subdivision of the Downtown district in the city of Szczecin, Poland.
+It is a mid-rise residential area dominated by tenement houses.
+The neighbourhood has an area of 0.53 km^{2}, making it the smallest by size in the city.
+In 2025, it was inhabited by 11,403 people.
 The area was developed in the 19th century, with construction of tenement houses.
-Within its boundaries are located the Pionier 1907, one of the oldest continuously operated cinemas in the world, dating to 1909, and a portion of a campus of the West Pomeranian University of Technology.
+It includes Pionier 1907, one of the oldest continuously operated cinemas in the world, dating to 1909, and a portion of a campus of the West Pomeranian University of Technology.